Charasin/Flappy_Bird_NBU/README.md

 This project is a lightweight browser game inspired by the classic **Flappy Bird**.
 It is implemented in plain JavaScript and rendered using an HTML5 canvas.
+No Java libraries are used; the game relies solely on JavaScript and the browser's built‑in Web APIs.

 ## Gameplay